Student-centric advice and objective recommendations

 - Expand on your first point or example

-- Expand on your second point or example
+- Elaborate on your second point or example

 - Expand on your third point or example